simple-as-fuck/laravel-performance-log/.github/README.md

 ### Http

-With group usage you can turn on measuring only on some routes or configure different thresholds on different route by [middleware parameter](https://laravel.com/docs/middleware#middleware-parameters)
-`threshold` float value in milliseconds, middleware parameter overwrite `'performance_log.http.slow_request_threshold'` config value.

-If you know that some concrete controller action is slow or should be extra fast, you can overwrite `'performance_log.http.slow_request_threshold'` by setting a temporary threshold, this threshold also overwrites middleware threshold parameter.
+If you know that some concrete controller action is slow or should be extra fast, you can overwrite `'performance_log.http.slow_request_threshold'` by setting a temporary threshold.
 The temporary threshold can be set only once per request and live until request ends.

 ```php